About Anti-Doping – Clean Sport

 As a competition holder, you will need to adopt the WADA Code to be accredited as an IPSF competition.
 There will be an education programme available for you, and we can work together to make sure the rules for your particular country are also followed.
 We will work with you to ensure you get support in your country from your National Federation, athletes and coaches.

 Our full by-laws are in the IPSF constitution, but if you would like to find out more, there are some links below.

-For the World Pole & Aerial Championship 2022, athletes will be chosen randomly and will be tested by the Swiss Sport Integrity under the authorization of the IPSF.
+For every World Pole & Aerial Championship, athletes will be chosen randomly and will be tested under the authorization of the IPSF.

 WHAT IS DOPING?

 Doping is defined as the occurrence of one or more of the following Anti-Doping Rule Violations (ADRVs):

 Presence of a prohibited substance in an athlete’s sample

 · Use or attempted use of a prohibited substance or method

 · Refusing to submit to sample collection after being notified